dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 So let's do that.
 As we've already installed the game on our C drive, we'll need to press ++esc++ instead of ++enter++ in the first *Path Selection Window*.
 Not exactly intuitive, but whatever.
-Now we're in the *Setup Menu* screen where we can change the language and configure the sound options.
+Now we're in the *Setup Menu* screen, where we can change the language and configure the sound options.
 Select *Roland* sound, then press the *Exit Install* and *Save Setup* buttons to save your settings (don't even get me started...)